JElchison/curl-auth-csrf/README.md

   --version             show program's version number and exit -h, --help            show this help message and exit

-Actual password should be passed in via stdin.
+If actual password is not passed in via stdin, the user will be prompted.
 ```

 ### Password Entry